tanordheim/sherlock/README.md

 - Use the async widget to send API requests and display their responses directly in the launcher.
 - Great for integrating live data or external tools into your workflow.

+### 📅 Teams Events Launcher
+- Use the Teams Event Launcher to easily join upcoming Microsoft Teams meetings

 ### 🔍 Category-Based Search
 - Type the launcher alias and spacebar to only search within a specific category of commands.
 - Categories are fully configureable, allowing you to customize search scopes.